kennyfong19931/l4d2-map-timer/README.md

 # l4d2-map-timer #
-A sourcemod plugin for L4D2, it will record the time used to finish the map.
+A sourcemod plugin for L4D2, it will record the time used to finish the map in coop mode.

 ## Setup ##
 - Copy the l4d2_map_timer.smx to \sourcemod\plugins